-To see which dates The Lodge is open for tours, simply check The Pioneer Woman Mercantile website HERE.
-The dates are usually posted at least several weeks (if not months) in advance.
+To see which dates The Pioneer Woman lodge is open for tours, simply check The Pioneer Woman Mercantile website HERE.
+The dates are usually posted several weeks (if not months) in advance.
 There’s also always a chance they could add more, so be sure to check back often.

-If The Lodge is closed to tours, there’s a good chance it’s because the film crew is in town and shooting the show.
-(And this means it’s likely Ree and Drummonds are in town).
-If The Lodge is not open on the dates you can come, don’t fret!
-There are plenty of other fun things to do in Pawhuska and Osage County when you visit The Pioneer Woman Mercantile.
-Be sure to open the Visit the Osage website (or download their app) before you come for more ideas.
+If the lodge is closed to tours, there’s a good chance it’s because they are filming Ree’s show (which also means you might see her around town).
+If The lodge is not open on the dates you can come, don’t fret!
+There are plenty of other things to do in Pawhuska and Osage County when you visit The Pioneer Woman Mercantile.

-Admission to The Lodge is free (thank you Ladd and Ree) but tickets are required.
-Visitors must go to The Merc (532 Kihekah Ave, Pawhuska, OK) the day of their lodge tour to get a ticket with directions to the Drummond Lodge.
-Tickets are available at the check out counters or the gift wrapping station – just ask one of the hospitable staff there for a ticket.
-While there is no cost to receive a ticket, they are only good for that day’s date and are not available in advance.
+Admission to the lodge is complimentary (thank you, Ladd and Ree) but tickets are required.
+Visitors must go to The Merc (532 Kihekah Ave, Pawhuska, Okla.) the day of their lodge tour to get a ticket with directions to the Drummond lodge.
+An unlimited number of tickets are available at the check out counters or the gift wrapping station – just ask one of the hospitable staff there for a ticket.
+While there is no admission cost, tickets are only good for that day’s date and are not available in advance.

 PIN FOR LATER